keras-team/keras-io/templates/getting_started/intro_to_keras_for_researchers.md

 - The Keras Functional API

-You will also see the Keras API in action in two end-to-end research examples: a Variational Autoencoder, an a Hypernetwork.
+You will also see the Keras API in action in two end-to-end research examples: a Variational Autoencoder, and a Hypernetwork.

 ---
 ## The `Layer` class